 Transport can be a very stressful time for animals.
 Laws about the transport of animals are made and enforced by the federal government.
 These laws are weak and do not account for what we know about animal suffering during transport.
 With over 700 million animals transported each year, the investigation into cases of animal suffering is inadequate.

-What causes pain and suffering in transport?
+What causes pain and suffering during transport?

-- Ask Canada’s Agriculture Minister to provide more enforcement for the Transportation of Animals section of the Health of Animals Regulations.
-Send a message to the Agriculture Minister.
+- Ask Canada’s Agriculture Minister to provide more enforcement for the practices outlined in the ‘Transportation of Animals’ section of the ‘Health of Animals Regulations’.
+Send a message to the Agriculture Minister now.

 - Subscribe to our action alerts and get an email when we need your urgent help to ask the federal government for improved laws.